-Now, we've never witnessed cats and dogs actually falling from the sky, we're pretty sure that kicking the bucket would hurt, we would argue against pulling anything from a horse's mouth, and we've never seen a blue moon.
-The thing is that these colorful phrases are idioms; they are phrases that developed over time to have meanings other than what they were originally.
+Now, we've never witnessed cats and dogs actually falling from the sky, we're pretty sure that kicking a bucket wouldn't kill you, horses can't talk, and the moon isn't actually blue.
+The thing is that these colorful phrases are idioms; they are phrases that developed over time to have meanings other than what is literally meant.

 All languages have idioms.
 They are one of the components of language that make learning a language other than your native tongue difficult.
 If you told a new English learner that it was raining cats and dogs outside, he or she would likely be very confused... or think you were seeing something.

 Idioms are fun.
 Take this quiz to find out if you know common phrases better than most everyone else.

 This idiom means it's raining really hard.
 The phrase is so old that we're not sure where it came from - one theory is that it came from an obsolete word, "catadupe," which meant "waterfall."

 To "cry wolf" comes from an old children's tale, "The Boy Who Cried Wolf."
 In it, the shepherd boy loses sheep because he "cried wolf" so many times that villagers stopped taking his alarm seriously.

 If you've just barely managed to do something, you've done it "by the skin of your teeth."
 It actually comes from the Book of Job, but historians aren't clear on what inspired its use.

 The phrase "in a nutshell" is used when someone is summing up a story.
 Use of the phrase goes all the way back to ancient Rome, but it was popularized by Shakespeare.